corporate9601/selectolaxpath/README.md

 # selectolaxpath
-XPATH for Selectolax, specifically designed to be plug-and-pay with playwright
+XPATH for Selectolax, specifically designed to be plug-and-play with playwright

 Example: